ruebenramirez/blog/content/posts/2023-10-06-gear-update.md

 ### Backpack

-In order to ruck you can use any backpack you like, but I learned very quickly that wide and thickly padded shoulder straps are essential.
+In order to ruck you can use any backpack you like, but I quickly learned that wide and thickly padded shoulder straps are essential.
 I was fortunate to have a great bag for carrying heavy loads long distances, comfortably.

 <p>
 <a href="https://recycledfirefighter.com/products/24-hour-backpack">Recycled Firefighter - The Battalion - 24-hour backpack</a>